Papierkorb/bindgen/spec/README.md

 * `tmp/NAME.o` the compiled C++ wrapper
 * `tmp/NAME.cr` the generated Crystal wrapper code
 * `tmp/NAME_test.cr` the Crystal test code for those bindings

+## Clang tool tests

+Tests for behaviour of the clang tool are stored in `clang/`.
+These mostly concern the tool giving the expected output for a given input.